consciousm1n9/consciousm1n9/README.md

-- 👋 Hi, I’m @consciousm1n9 a Java developer by schooling from Mexico.
+- 👋 Hi, I’m @consciousm1n9 a Java developer from Mexico.
 After 5 years working professionally i dont consider myself specialist in something yet.
 Now im working like Middleware Developer in Finance industry and usually i work with java, js, angular, drupal, docker, openshift technologies.

 - 👀 I’m interested in share with de developers community all that i learned of great value and build my Github profile.
 -